tKetelhut95/Databricks-Projects/SQL: Orders DLT Pipeline/README.md

 ![image](https://github.com/tKetelhut95/Databricks-Orders-Pipeline/assets/16889892/8dcfad10-a0d6-4191-a182-1b26abfc1244)

-   * S3 bucket has 1 new customers .csv file and 1 new orders .csv file added to their respective folders
+   * S3 Bucket has 1 new customers .csv file and 1 new orders .csv file added to their respective folders
    * Orders Pipeline Job: File Arrival Trigger identifies the above files have arrived and automatically runs a pipeline refresh
    * Customer and Orders Streaming tables pull in only new records and add them to Live tables if they pass constraints